Indication

 TIVDAK caused changes in the corneal epithelium and conjunctiva resulting in changes in vision, including severe vision loss, and corneal ulceration.
 Conduct an ophthalmic exam at baseline, prior to each dose, and as clinically indicated.
 Adhere to premedication and required eye care before, during, and after infusion.
 Withhold TIVDAK until improvement and resume, reduce the dose, or permanently discontinue, based on severity.

-Ocular Adverse Reactions occurred in 60% of patients with cervical cancer treated with TIVDAK across clinical trials.
+Ocular adverse reactions occurred in 60% of patients with cervical cancer treated with TIVDAK across clinical trials.
 The most common were conjunctival adverse reactions (40%), dry eye (29%), corneal adverse reactions (21%), and blepharitis (8%).
-Grade 3 ocular adverse reactions occurred in 3.8 % of patients, including severe ulcerative keratitis in 3.2% of patients.
+Grade 3 ocular adverse reactions occurred in 3.8% of patients, including severe ulcerative keratitis in 3.2% of patients.
 One patient experienced ulcerative keratitis with perforation requiring corneal transplantation.
 Cases of symblepharon were reported in patients with other tumor types treated with TIVDAK at the recommended dose.

 In innovaTV 204, 4% of patients experienced visual acuity changes to 20/50 or worse including 1% of patients who experienced a visual acuity change to 20/200.
 Of the patients who experienced decreased visual acuity to 20/50 or worse, 75% resolved, including the patient who experienced decreased visual acuity to 20/200.

-Refer patients to an eye care provider for an ophthalmic exam including visual acuity and slit lamp exam at baseline, prior to each dose, and as clinically indicated.
+Refer patients to an eye care provider for an ophthalmic exam, including visual acuity and slit lamp exam, at baseline, prior to each dose, and as clinically indicated.
 Adhere to premedication and required eye care to reduce the risk of ocular adverse reactions.
 Promptly refer patients to an eye care provider for any new or worsening ocular signs and symptoms.
 Withhold dose, reduce the dose, or permanently discontinue TIVDAK based on the severity of the adverse reaction.

-Peripheral Neuropathy (PN) occurred in 42% of cervical cancer patients treated with TIVDAK across clinical trials; 8% of patients experienced Grade 3 PN.
+Peripheral neuropathy (PN) occurred in 42% of cervical cancer patients treated with TIVDAK across clinical trials; 8% of patients experienced Grade 3 PN.
 PN adverse reactions included peripheral neuropathy (20%), peripheral sensory neuropathy (11%), peripheral sensorimotor neuropathy (5%), motor neuropathy (3%), muscular weakness (3%), and demyelinating peripheral polyneuropathy (1%).
-One patient with another tumor type treated with TIVDAK at the recommended dose developed Guillain- Barre syndrome.
-Monitor patients for signs and symptoms of neuropathy.
-For new or worsening PN, withhold, dose reduce, or permanently discontinue TIVDAK based on the severity of PN.
+One patient with another tumor type treated with TIVDAK at the recommended dose developed Guillain-Barre syndrome.

 Hemorrhage occurred in 62% of cervical cancer patients treated with TIVDAK across clinical trials.
 The most common all grade hemorrhage adverse reactions were epistaxis (44%), hematuria (10%), and vaginal hemorrhage (10%).
 Grade 3 hemorrhage occurred in 5% of patients.

-Pneumonitis: Severe, life-threatening, or fatal pneumonitis can occur in patients treated with antibody-drug conjugates containing vedotin, including TIVDAK.
+Pneumonitis that is severe, life-threatening, or fatal can occur in patients treated with antibody-drug conjugates containing vedotin, including TIVDAK.
 Among patients with cervical cancer treated with TIVDAK across clinical trials, 2 patients (1.3%) experienced pneumonitis, including 1 patient who had a fatal outcome.

-Embyro-Fetal Toxicity: TIVDAK can cause fetal harm when administered to a pregnant woman.
+Embryo-Fetal Toxicity: TIVDAK can cause fetal harm when administered to a pregnant woman.
 Advise patients of the potential risk to a fetus.
 Advise females of reproductive potential to use effective contraception during treatment with TIVDAK and for 2 months after the last dose.
 Advise male patients with female partners of reproductive potential to use effective contraception during treatment with TIVDAK and for 4 months after the last dose.

 Strong CYP3A4 Inhibitors: Concomitant use with strong CYP3A4 inhibitors may increase unconjugated monomethyl auristatin E (MMAE) exposure, which may increase the risk of TIVDAK adverse reactions.
 Closely monitor patients for TIVDAK adverse reactions.

-Moderate or Severe Hepatic Impairment: MMAE exposure and adverse reactions are increased.
+Moderate or severe hepatic impairment: MMAE exposure and adverse reactions are increased.
 Avoid use.

 Lactation: Advise lactating women not to breastfeed during TIVDAK treatment and for at least 3 weeks after the last dose.